On primitive ideals: Proof of Theorem

 We proceed to a more detailed exposition.
 First, Proposition \ref{finite_leaves} implies that $\sS$ is Zariski-open in $\overline{\sS}$, hence also in $\Supp\mm$.
 Therefore, $Z:=(\Supp\mm)\ssminus \sS$ is a Zariski closed subset in $X$.
 Thus $X\ssminus Z$ is a Zariski open subset in $X$.
 We may choose a smaller {\it affine} Zariski open subset $U\subset X\ssminus Z$ such that $(\Supp\mm)\cap U= \sS$.
 Write $\jmath: U \into X$ for the corresponding open imbedding.
 Set $\mm_{_U}:=\mm|_U$, a coherent sheaf on $U$.
 By construction, the leaf $\sS$ is closed in $U,$ and $\Supp\, \mm_{_U}= \sS$.
 Hence, $\Supp(\jmath_*\mm_{_U})= \overline{\sS}.$ Therefore, (\ref{codim2}) yields

 A standard result of algebraic geometry now says that $\jmath_*\mm_{_U}$ is a coherent sheaf on $X$.
-Therefore, we have:
+Therefore, we have

 We are going to apply microlocal techniques -- pioneered by Gabber [Ga1] -- equivalent to the argument in ([Vo], \S3), that has been also inspired by Gabber.
-To this end, observe that the variety $X$ has a cone-structure, that is a contracting $\C^*$-action induced by the (non-negative) grading on $\gr{A}$.
-Clearly, $\var(I)$, hence $\sS\,,\,Z$, are $\C^*$-stable subvarieties in~$X$.
+To this end, observe that the variety $X$ has a cone-structure, that is, a contracting $\C^*$-action induced by the (nonnegative) grading on $\gr{A}$.
+Clearly, $\var(I)$, hence also $\sS$ and $Z$, are $\C^*$-stable subvarieties in~$X$.